 BACKGROUND

-Orthokeratinized odontogenic cyst (OOC) is a benign odontogenic cyst that is not believed to be cancerous by most surgeons.
+Orthokeratinized odontogenic cyst (OOC) is a benign odontogenic cyst.
 It is a variant of the common odontogenic keratocyst (OKC).
-This case report describes rare malignant transformation of OOC, with the aim of raising awareness of the malignant potential of OOC, and distinguishing it from OKC.
+This case report describes a rare malignant transformation of OOC, with the aim of raising awareness of the malignant potential of OOC and distinguishing it from OKC.

 CASE SUMMARY

 In August 2018, a 52-year-old man was referred to the Department of Oral Maxillofacial and Head–Neck Oncology of Wuhan University.
-The patient presented with severe pain in the left mandible for 2 mo, and had a 5-year history of osteomyelitis and mandibular cyst, with three recurrences.
+The patient presented with severe pain in the left mandible for 2 mo, and had a 5-year history of osteomyelitis and mandibular cyst with three recurrences.
 His latest diagnosis by pathological examination was OOC of the left mandible with mild-to-moderate local proliferation.
-However, this time, the cyst showed malignant potential by radiographic examination.
+However, the cyst showed malignant potential by radiographic examination.
 We performed partial mandibulectomy and sent the lesion tissue for pathological examination.
-As expected the cyst deteriorated to moderately differentiated squamous cell carcinoma.
+As expected, the cyst had deteriorated to moderately differentiated squamous cell carcinoma.
 During postoperative follow-up, the patient went for chemotherapy in September 2018 and successfully completed four cycles.

 CONCLUSION